Greenbrier Companies (GBX)

 AI Analysis | Feedback

-Lorie L. Tekorius Chief Executive Officer & President
+Lorie L. Tekorius, Chief Executive Officer & President

-Michael Donfris Senior Vice President, Chief Financial Officer
+Michael J. Donfris, Chief Financial Officer

-Michael Donfris was appointed as Greenbrier's Chief Financial Officer in 2024.
-Before joining Greenbrier, he served as the Chief Financial Officer of R.J.
+Michael J. Donfris was appointed as Chief Financial Officer of Greenbrier in May 2024, with his role officially commencing in July 2024.
+Prior to joining Greenbrier, he served as CFO at R.J.
 Corman Railroad Group since 2020.
-His extensive career spans nearly four decades in finance and accounting, including approximately 30 years in various roles at Kimberly-Clark, and leadership positions at TrinityRail, where he was Vice President of Finance and Chief Accounting Officer.
+Mr. Donfris possesses nearly four decades of finance and accounting experience, including a significant tenure at Kimberly-Clark and leadership positions at TrinityRail, where he was Vice President of Finance and Chief Accounting Officer.
 At R.J.
-Corman, he contributed to strategic planning and the execution of transactions, including railroad acquisitions.
+Corman, he contributed to developing a multi-year strategic plan and completing railroad acquisitions.
+At TrinityRail, he led initiatives to increase cash flow and revenues and helped in developing growth strategy and an improved capital structure.

-Brian J. Comstock Executive Vice President & President, The Americas
+Brian J. Comstock, Executive Vice President & President, The Americas

 AI Analysis | Feedback